Military dictatorship: Latin America

+Reactionary military dictatorships were common in Latin America during the Cold War.
+These were regimes in which dictators maintained support among the middle class and upper class by implementing economic reforms and strengthening the dictatorship's stance in international economics.
+This included nations such as Chile under Augusto Pinochet.
+17 of 20 countries in Latin America experienced reactionary military dictatorship at some point between World War II and the end of the Cold War.
+Some reformist military dictatorships also existed at this time, maintaining popular support by appealing to labor groups and the working class.

 Foreign pressure, particularly from the Carter administration in the United States, prompted the end of several military dictatorships in the region in the late 1970s.
 Several Latin American countries began to democratize by the early-1980s, and the number of coups declined as well.
 Military dictatorship had virtually disappeared in Latin America by the end of the Cold War.
 The Argentine Carapintadas were unable to seize power in 1990 because there was strong public opposition to military rule.
 By the time of the 2009 Honduran coup, such events were considered unusual in the region.

-Muslim world

-In the Muslim world, a form of Islamic military dictatorship developed in Libya and Pakistan.
-Pakistan presented an example of a dictatorship that was equally military and personalist, in which General Muhammad Zia-ul-Haq ruled as a personalist dictator but incorporated the military into civil government.
-Yemen was divided by military rule and one-party rule until the military-ruled Yemen Arab Republic seized control of the entire nation in the Yemeni Civil War of 1994.
-Several Middle Eastern countries were the subject of military coups in the 1950s and 1960s, including Iraq, Syria, North Yemen, and South Yemen.
-Military coups have since been rare in the Middle East with the exceptions of Iraq and Turkey.